React

 The libzl-react library includes various ready made hooks which makes it easy to write neat components

 with minimal local state management.
-The demo below uses useZLBoltStreamState
+The demo below uses useZLBoltStreamState to provide a button to connect/disconnect.

 We will re-use this for further demos later.